ATNi Covid-19 Project

 The aim is for the outputs of this project to be used as an accountability tool:

 In addition, where resources permit and/or when selected third-party sources might point to strong cases by companies beyond the 39 manufacturers, action by other companies or country subsidiaries will be included, including an anticipated focus on key developing markets.
-ATNI has, since April 2020, been undertaking research into the impacts of Covid-19 to achieve this broader understanding of the actions of other food companies.
-This is more light touch, delving regularly into a wide variety of third-party sources.
+Since April 2020, ATNi has been undertaking research into the impacts of Covid-19 to achieve this broader understanding of the actions of other food companies.
+This aim is to delve into a wide variety of third-party sources.

 The research highlights that companies have quickly responded to shocks along their supply chains and have adapted to rapidly changing consumer behaviours – for instance by expanding e-commerce platforms and setting up direct-to-consumer channels.
 Most Covid-19 responses by food and beverage companies, however, still appear as short-term, ad-hoc measures rather than long-term, targeted actions.